 Your neighbor may want to improve their home’s exterior but may not have the time, tools, or know-how necessary to accomplish their tasks.
-Consider offering your neighbor your lawn mower, ladder, or some of your time to help them.
+Consider offering your neighbor your lawnmower, ladder, or some of your time to help them.

 Consult your HOA.

-If your neighborhood has a homeowners association, there are most likely covenants and restrictions which dictate acceptable standards for the exterior of your neighbor’s home.
+If your neighborhood has a homeowners association, there are most likely covenants and restrictions that dictate acceptable standards for the exterior of your neighbor’s home.
 If you suspect your neighbor is in violation of these standards and don’t want to be the person to alert them, notify your HOA.

 Speak to housing code enforcement.

-Even if your neighborhood doesn’t have a HOA, if your neighbor has an overgrown lawn or abundant yard debris, they may be violating local housing codes.
+Even if your neighborhood doesn’t have an HOA, if your neighbor has an overgrown lawn or abundant yard debris, they may be violating local housing codes.
 Contact housing code enforcement to see what guidelines are being abused and what steps can be taken to address problems with your neighbor’s house/yard.

 Selling your home when you live next to difficult neighbors can add to an already stressful process.
 However, the final results will be worth it.
 Once you’re ready to start looking for your next home, I can help you identify bad-neighbor warning signs to help you avoid a similar situation in the future.